Maria Theresa: Medicine

 After Maria Theresa recruited Gerard van Swieten from the Netherlands, he also employed a fellow Dutchman named Anton de Haen, who founded the Viennese Medicine School (Wiener Medizinische Schule).
 Maria Theresa also banned the creation of new burial grounds without prior government permission, thus countering wasteful and unhygienic burial customs.

-After the smallpox epidemic of 1767, she promoted inoculation, which she had learned of through her correspondence with Maria Antonia, the Electress of Saxony (who in turn probably knew of it through her own correspondence with the Prussian king Frederick II).
+After the smallpox epidemic of 1767, she promoted inoculation, which she had learned of through her correspondence with Maria Antonia, Electress of Saxony (who in turn probably knew of it through her own correspondence with Frederick the Great).
 After unsuccessfully inviting the Sutton brothers from England to introduce their technique in Austria, Maria Theresa obtained information on current practices of smallpox inoculation in England.
 She overrode the objections of Gerard van Swieten (who doubted the effectiveness of the technique), and ordered that it be tried on thirty-four newborn orphans and sixty-seven orphans between the ages of five and fourteen years.
 The trial was successful, establishing that inoculation was effective in protecting against smallpox, and safe (in the case of the test subjects).
-The empress therefore ordered the construction of an inoculation centre, and had herself and two of her children inoculated.
+The Empress therefore ordered the construction of an inoculation centre, and had herself and two of her children inoculated.
 She promoted inoculation in Austria by hosting a dinner for the first sixty-five inoculated children in Schönbrunn Palace, waiting on the children herself.
 Maria Theresa was responsible for changing Austrian physicians' negative view of inoculation.

 In 1770, she enacted a strict regulation of the sale of poisons, and apothecaries were obliged to keep a poison register recording the quantity and circumstances of every sale.
 If someone unknown tried to purchase a poison, that person had to provide two character witnesses before a sale could be effectuated.
 Three years later, she prohibited the use of lead in any eating or drinking vessels; the only permitted material for this purpose was pure tin.